o-ran-sc/nonrtric/test/common/README.md

 ## Overview for common test scripts and files ##

 `api_curl.sh` \
-A common curl based function for the agent and ics apis.
+A common curl based function for the a1pms and ics apis.
 Also partly used for the Callback receiver and RAPP Catalogue apis.

 `cbs_api_function.sh` \
 All functions are implemented in `consul_api_function.sh`.